mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 # API Calls
 <!-- API Calls (start) -->
-Salesforce imposes limits on the number of API Calls that can be made.
+Salesforce imposes limits on the number of API calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
 The template calls to the API can be calculated using the formula:

-***1 + X + X / ${page.size}***

-Being ***X*** the number of Products/Materials to be synchronized on each run.
+* ***1 + X + X / ${page.size}*** -- Where ***X*** is the number of products and materials to synchronize on each run.

-The division by ***${page.size}*** is because, by default, Products/Materials are gathered in groups of ${page.size} for each Upsert API Call in the commit step.
+* Divide by ***${page.size}*** because, by default, products and materials are gathered in groups of ${page.size} for each Upsert API call in the commit step.
 Also consider that these calls are executed repeatedly every polling cycle.

-For instance if 10 records are fetched from origin instance, then 12 API calls will be made (1 + 10 + 1).
+For instance if 10 records are fetched from an origin instance, then 12 API calls are made (1 + 10 + 1).
 <!-- API Calls (end) -->

 # Customize It!